 Bottle Bill Resource Guide

-The effects of deposit systems on litter reduction are well documented through pre and post bottle bill surveys.
-The percent of litter reduction in states where studies were conducted, fall within a range that varies by only 14 percentage points.
-When outliers were removed, beverage container litter reductions have consistently been between 70 and 84%, and total litter has been reduced between 34 and 47%.
+The effects of deposit systems on litter reduction were well documented through pre and post bottle bill surveys in the 1970s and 1980s.
+The percent of litter reduction in states where studies were conducted, fall within a range that varies by only 15 percentage points.
+With the exception of the Hawaii study, beverage container litter reductions were between 69% and 84%, and total litter was reduced between 34% and 64%.
+CRI would like to note that the Hawaii study was conducted more than 20 years later than the other studies, and that a 5-cent deposit is worth less over time as its value has eroded due to inflation.

 StateBeverage Container Litter ReductionTotal Litter Reduction